Modified Jarzynski equality in a microcanonical ensemble

-We have used that $\mathcal{P}(s)$ is the probability of finding a spin in its excited state after the work process starting from a canonical ensemble at inverse temperature $s$, and noted that the forward and reverse work protocols are identical due to the assumed symmetry of the drive.
+We have used that $\mathcal{P}(s)$ is the probability of finding a spin in its excited state after the work process starting from an ensemble $\rho_{H_i}^s$, and noted that the forward and reverse work protocols are identical due to the chosen symmetry of the drive.
 Equation~\eqref{Econspin} combined with $E=-d\ln Z_i(\beta)/d\beta$ gives $e^{-\beta\omega}=\mathcal{P}(\beta^*)/(1-\mathcal{P}(\beta^*))$.
 Substituting this into Eq.~\eqref{microspin} with $s=\beta^*$ gives agreement with Eq.~\eqref{microJE2}, see Fig.~\ref{fig}(a).
 In this example the exact evaluation of the integral Eq.~\eqref{microJEstart} (modified to account for the discreteness of the system) gives the same result as the saddle-point approximation~Eq.~\eqref{microJE1} when $s=\beta^*$.
 The thermodynamic limit is still invoked, however, by equating $Z_i(\beta)$ with $\Omega(E)e^{-\beta E}$.

 The temperature $\beta^*$ obtained from Eq.~\eqref{Econspin} is plotted in Fig.~\ref{fig}(b).
 For $p=0$ we have $\beta^*=\beta$.
-Increasing $p$ from zero results in transitions that effectively ``heat'' the system~\cite{allahverdyan2005b,polkovnikov2008,polkovnikov2011,santos2011} and hence to reach an ensemble with energy $E$ requires a cooler initial ensemble $\beta^*>\beta$ (see discussion below Eq.~\eqref{Econ}).
-When $N\omega p=E$, an ensemble with energy $E$ is reached from a zero temperature ($\beta^*\rightarrow \infty$) initial state; for $N\omega p>E$ Eq.~\eqref{Econspin} has no physical solution.
+Transitions $p>0$ effectively ``heat'' the system~\cite{allahverdyan2005b,polkovnikov2008,polkovnikov2011,santos2011} and hence to reach an ensemble with energy $E$ requires a cooler initial ensemble $\beta^*>\beta$ (see discussion below Eq.~\eqref{Econ}).
+When $N\omega p=E$, an ensemble with energy $E$ is reached from a zero temperature ($\beta^*=\infty$) initial state; for $N\omega p>E$ Eq.~\eqref{Econspin} has no physical solution.

-We can quantify deviation from MCE for the Jarzynski equality by computing how far $\ln\langle e^{-\beta W}\rangle_\mathrm{mc}^E$ deviates from its canonical average, which is zero for a cyclic process (see Eq.~\eqref{canJE}).
+We quantify deviation from MCE for the Jarzynski equality by computing how far $\ln\langle e^{-\beta W}\rangle_\mathrm{mc}^E$ deviates from its canonical average, which is zero for a cyclic process (see Eq.~\eqref{canJE}).
 Using Eq.~\eqref{microspin} we obtain

-Deviation from MCE therefore grows with the transition rate $p$, see Fig.~\ref{fig}(a), consistent with the increase in $\beta^*-\beta$, see Fig.~\ref{fig}(b).
-The deviation from MCE also increases with decreasing temperature as $\ln\langle e^{-\beta W}\rangle_\mathrm{mc}^E=-p^2\omega^2\beta^2/2+O(\beta^4)$.
-The first three work cumulants are plotted in Fig.~\ref{fig}(c) and demonstrate that MCE breaks down beyond the first moment of work, as expected from Eq.~\eqref{momentsX}~\footnote{Explicitly, we obtain
+Deviation from MCE therefore grows with the transition rate $p$, see inset to Fig.~\ref{fig}(a), consistent with the increase in $\beta^*-\beta$ (Fig.~\ref{fig}(b)).
+The deviation from MCE also increases with decreasing temperature as $\ln\langle e^{-\beta W}\rangle_\mathrm{mc}^E=-Np^2\omega^2\beta^2/2+O(\beta^4)$.
+The first three work cumulants are easily computed from Eq.~\eqref{microspin} and a similar expression for the canonical ensemble, and are plotted in Fig.~\ref{fig}(c)~\footnote{Explicitly,